 *Standard, Ante, and Quick rules are official matches, and their results will be tallied on the scoreboard.

 Once you’ve got your feet wet, make your way to our Guides page.
 It’s full of useful information regarding the skill schools and types, boss battle strategies, arsenal building strategies and more.
 If you are looking for Arsenal ideas, be sure to check out the Arsenal Lab.
-There’s also a helpful community of players in our forums that would be happy to answer questions.

 We’ll see you on the surface!